aletoragboigbe-web/aletorlaw.github.io-portfolio/README.md

 ## 💼 Professional Skills

-### 🛠️ SQL
-- Proficient in writing complex queries to extract, manipulate, and analyze data from relational databases.
-- Experienced in query optimization and working efficiently with large datasets.

 ### 📊 Excel
 - Advanced skills in Excel, including data cleaning, PivotTables, VLOOKUP, and complex formulas.